 October 11th, 2019

-We woke up earlier so we could take advantage of the nice morning for our trek.
-We had another super clear morning which was awesome (although it seems that is the trend in Nepal clear until about 8-9 am).
+An early morning allowed us to take advantage of the nice morning for our trek until the clouds rolled in around 8-9 am.
 We could even see Mardi Himal, which was a nice surprise.
-We started up quite a sketchy scramble which led to more sketchy exposed ledges of us walking on frosted over grass and gravel.
+As we made our way up a sketchy scramble, we were led to more sketchy exposed ledges covered with frosted grass and gravel.